Cantera/cantera/doc/sphinx/yaml/reactions.rst

 or Chebyshev parameterization if so desired.
 Mixing and matching of types within the same reaction is allowed (e.g., a PLOG table for ``M``, Troe parameters for ``H2``, and Chebyshev data for ``NH3``).

+A mathematical description of this YAML implementation can be found in Eq.
+8 of :cite:t:`singal2024`.

 Additional fields are: